Behavioral Strategy for Technology

 Frequently asked questions

-What is a target behavior in a product?
+What counts as a target behavior in a technology product?

 A specific, observable action for a defined population in a defined context within a defined time window (e.g., invite two teammates within 7 days, or complete the first workflow in the first session).